ankurnecessary/ecommerce-backend/README.md

 ## PNPM Scripts

 1. `pnpm dev` - This is a way to run the code while developing the project without using docker.
 Even Dockerfile uses this command to run the project inside the container.
-2. `pnpm dev:transpile` - It runs the code in dev mode without checking the types declared using typescript.
+2. `pnpm dev:server` - It runs the code in dev mode.
 3. `pnpm dev:docker`  - This command runs docker compoose file to spin up a development container.
 This will provide a URL for the APIs that we can use further while coding.
 4. `pnpm build` - This will just build a project and put the files in dist folder.
 5. `pnpm start` - This will start the project using the build files.
 So before running this command we should have a build in place via command `pnpm build`.